So's now time to give your parents something to think about. Show them this..

 If the SAT or ACT is required by the uni (and one or the other usually is), the exam has to be taken before you submit an application.
 Make sure to register for them well in advance, since they fill up quickly.

 Talk to your child's current school/college – many of them can advise on the hurdles you face.
-Register online (www.collegeboard.org) and plan to sit these tests for the first time in May or June of the year you start to apply.
-The SAT is offered about six times a year and can be taken multiple times - if necessary, tests can be retaken in the autumn just before submission of applications.
-The same is true for the ACT (www.actstudent.org).
+Register online for the SAT (www.collegeboard.org) or the ACT (www.actstudent.org) and plan to have your child sit these tests for the first time in the spring of the year you start to apply.
+The SAT is offered four times a year (October, December, March, May) and can be taken multiple times - if necessary, tests can be retaken in the autumn just before submission of applications.
+The same policy is true for the ACT, which is offered five times a year (September, October, December, April, June).

 The key to financial planning is to start early so you and your child can keep on top of the many challenges.
 You must be fully aware of the financial commitment involved in studying abroad.